Catazza/Blended_MCTS/README.md

-Taking algos from different places (e.g. PetterS's MCTS C++ algo) to modify them to suit research purposes.
+Taking algos from different places (e.g. PetterS's MCTS C++ algo) to modify them to suit research purposes (creation of the Adaptive algorithm).